VR&E

 VR&E Application Process

-Eligible veterans and active duty service members who are enrolled at UTSA and would like to request VR&E services must:
+Eligible veterans and active duty service members who are enrolled at UT San Antonio and would like to request VR&E services must:

 1. Apply for VR&E services at va.gov

-The first step is to submit a VA Form 28-1900, Application for Veteran Readiness and Employment with the VA (not UTSA).
+The first step is to submit a VA Form 28-1900, Application for Veteran Readiness and Employment with the VA (not UT San Antonio).

 You can find your local VR&E office by calling the Veterans Benefits Administration Toll Free Number: 1-800-827-1000